fusepoolP3/fusepoolp3.github.io/pipeline-transformer.md

 ---
 layout: page
-title: Fusepool P3 Pipeline
+title: Fusepool P3 Pipeline Transformer
 permalink: /pipeline-transformer/
 ---

-## P3 Pipeline Transformer

 The Pipeline Tranformer is a tranformer executing a list of (other) transformers in sequence.